puertoricanDev/puertoricanDev/README.md

 My story so far...

 After high school I started studing Idustrial Engeneering and after some years of this beautiful career I understood that my passion was coding.
 I changed to another college and continued studying Computer Science.
-I am now a father of two daughters and a housband and I am working as an IT in a health center(5 years).
-My current project is that I am taking [CS50W](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) from Harvard and I am about to finish the last project.
-Today 4/13/2021 I decided to start looking for a job in web development.
+I am now a father of two daughters and a housband.
+Currently I am working as an IT in a health center(5 years).
+I will have completed my Computer Science degree by May 2022.
+Since my passion for coding continues growing I am looking for a new job oportunity for me to grow with a company.